iainhouston/bradford-abbas.uk/README.md

 Managing the secrets file
 ---------------------------

-This is where the drupal admin pw, drupal db pw and mysql root pw are encoded.
+This is where the itdrupal admin pw, drupal db pw and mysql root pw are encoded.

 ```
 ansible-vault create  vm/secrets.yml